 These startling facts prompted advocacy in California.
 Resulting legislation allocated state dollars in support of these motivated young people, so they can continue to pursue their educational goals and career aspirations.

-LSS now partners with John Burton Advocates for Youth and four college campuses, with more possibilities on the horizon.
+LSS now partners with multiple college campuses, with more possibilities on the horizon.

 - Sacramento State University